loft-br/hiring-process-study-guide/README.md

 Hey!

-We hope that this guide help you to study and understand more about out process.
+We hope that this guide help you to study and understand more about our process.

 This guide is not mandatory for you to do our process, but it is a suggestion of topics that you can study to feel more prepared.